michaelryanmcneill/shibboleth/readme.txt

 3. Assign users into WordPress roles based on arbitrary data provided by Shibboleth

 == Upgrade Notice ==
+= 2.3 =
+This update increases the minimum PHP version to 5.6 and the minimum WordPress version to 4.0.
+The plugin will fail to activate if you are running below those minimum versions.

 = 2.2.2 =
 This update re-implements a previously reverted <IfModule> conditional for three aliases of the Shibboleth Apache module: `mod_shib`, `mod_shib.c`, and `mod_shib.cpp`.
 If you run into issues related to this change, please open an issue on [GitHub](https://github.com/michaelryanmcneill/shibboleth/issues).